Biacoding/SY15_Robot/README.md

 ## Project Report

-The final project report is available in the file `rapport`.
+The final project report is available in the file `SY15 projet Rapport.pdf`.
 It contains an in-depth analysis, methodologies used, results, and conclusions derived from the project.

 Thank you for your interest in this project!